j2eeexpert2015/java21-features-showcase/README.md

 gc-comparison / localhost:8082  UP   (Classic ZGC)
 ```

-If a target shows **DOWN**, verify the Spring Boot app on that port is running and `/actuator/prometheus` is reachable from your browser.
+If a target shows **DOWN**, verify the Spring Boot app on that port is running and
+`/actuator/prometheus` is reachable from your browser.

 ## Step 3 — Open Grafana

-Open http://localhost:3000 and log in with `admin / admin`.
+Open http://localhost:3000 and log in with `admin / password`.

 The GC Comparison dashboard is pre-provisioned.
 Navigate to: